 Establishing how your knowledge will be productized is a crucial step that deserves significant attention as you plan your coaching business.

 Step 5.
 Buy a Domain and Create a Website

 You should purchase a domain name that represents your coaching business and create a supporting website.
 This will not only be a place to send prospects who want to learn about your coaching service, but it will serve as a portal for supplemental content that your clients will need access to.

 To ease the process of website creation, you can use a WordPress theme that was made for online coaching businesses.
+Or you might consider hiring a WordPress development company to get your website up and running quickly.
+These agencies have skilled professionals who can assist you with everything from site setup to design and SEO optimization.
+While the cost may vary, investing in professional WordPress development can be worth it for a high-quality website that meets your specific needs.
 Website hosting will not be a problem either.
 You can find affordable shared hosting that will meet all your needs, including plans that offer turn-key access to WordPress and support for eCommerce functionality that will help in collecting payments from your coaching clients.
 And at HostPapa, we decided to make the solution as accessible as possible for you.

 An engaging website that describes your experience and credentials will be an invaluable marketing tool and a core part of your service delivery.

 Step 6.
 Work Out Service Delivery Basics

 You’ll have to decide how to effectively deliver coaching services online.
 It starts with locking in modes of communication.

 - A coaching channel.
 You should provide your service via scheduled video conference sessions.
 You’ll need personal, face-to-face interaction to verify that the client understands your input.
 Each session can be numbered, dated, or otherwise identifiable for invoicing purposes.